malakaispann/Portfolio/Final_Thoughts.md

 As I'm writing this, I look back and think about if I had continued to let the same thoughts hold me back.
 That version of me who is "better at web development" would have never been and this project would have never been finished.
 Out of all the things I learned over the course of this project, this is the most important.

 Moral of the story is, don't give up.
 If you're taking on something new, give yourself the time you need because learning isn't always pretty, simple, or fast.
-You are in charge or your own growth.
+You are in charge of your own growth.
 Enjoy the process.

 Thanks for checking this out!